informational

 What IV percentile is best for covered calls?

 Most premium sellers look for IV percentile above 30 and below 70.
-Below 30, premiums are thin.
-Above 70, the stock may be too volatile for a comfortable hold.
-CoverEdge's screener shows IV percentile for every option chain.
+Below 30, premiums are thin relative to the capital tied up; above 70, the stock is usually too volatile for a comfortable hold and assignment risk climbs.
+Checking IV percentile or IV rank tells you whether current implied volatility is high relative to the stock's own history.

 Should I sell covered calls on dividend stocks?